For conference app download instructions, click here.

 This year's theme is "Connecting the Campus with Community".
 We seek to showcase ways in which higher education institutions can advance sustainability efforts on their campuses and in their communities throughout New York State.
 Of particular interest are ways in which students are being engaged in these efforts.
 A student-focused summit will be held for the first time this year at the end of regular conference proceedings.

-The main conference will be Rochester Institute of Technology, with ancillary meetings at Monroe Community College, and University of Rochester.
+The main conference sessions will be held at Rochester Institute of Technology, with ancillary meetings at Monroe Community College, and University of Rochester.

 Early Bird Rate